dwaynelewis/kali.technology22/test/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/nicolasjengler/pen/XNYBrg.
+You can find this one at https://codepen.io/Murtaxa/pen/egrRbN.

- Extremely experimental pure CSS horizontal scroll demo based on https://css-tricks.com/pure-css-horizontal-scrolling/